 Born in 1937, Harald V became the crown prince after his father ascended the Norwegian throne in 1957.
 That followed the family’s return to Norway after exile during World War II.
 When his father died in 1991, Harald became the king of Norway.
 The source of Harald’s wealth is unclear, but the king is a lifelong sailor and winner of a World Championship sailing competition, one of the hobbies only the rich can afford.

 King of Sweden

 King of Sweden Carl XVI Gustaf was just 27 when he assumed the throne in 1973.
-Although the source of his wealth is unknown, the king is married to Queen Silvia, who is also among the richest people in the world.
-Together, they are the richest royal family in Scandinavia and the fifth-richest in all of Europe.
+Although the source of his wealth is unknown, the king is married to Queen Silvia, who herself is worth $10 million.

 Mswati III Net Worth: $100 Million